|Games published within this time period will qualify for nominations:

-- The developer can submit a game for ONE award category only.
+- A participant can submit a game for ONE award category only.

-- A playable build of the game has to be submitted for eligibility and consideration in the awards.
+- A playable build of the game must be submitted in any one of the following formats:

 - Accessible link for free download.

-- CD/DVD/USB containing game, which is shipped to the IGDC Awards team.
+- CD/DVD/USB shipped to the IGDC Awards team.

-- Through an installable key (like a Steam key, a Desura key, an iTune Promo Code)
+- Installable key (like a Steam key, a Desura key, iTunes Promo Code)

-- If a board game, it will need to be shipped to the IGDC Awards team (onwards and return cost accepted by the developer).
+- For a board game, it will need to be shipped to the IGDC Awards team (onwards and return cost accepted by the participant).

-- All submissions and awardees will be announced and showcased publicly.
-If for any reasons you don't want your game to be showcased publicly, please avoid submitting for the award.
+All submissions and awardees will be announced and showcased publicly.
+For any reason you don't want your game to be showcased publicly, please avoid submitting it.

 Recognition and Prizes